BranchTaken/Hemlock/doc/tools/hocc.md

 The following example uses richer pattern binding syntax to reduce boilerplate.
-Patterns support relevant Hemlock pattern syntax, with the notable exception of type constraints, which are out of place in `hocc` proper because it makes no attempt at typing embedded code.
+Patterns support relevant Hemlock pattern syntax, with the notable exception of type constraints, which are out of place in Hocc proper because it makes no attempt at typing embedded code.

 ```hocc
 type point: point = {